Rokasl/CS408_project/report/source/12_chapter_5.md

 ### Helper functions

-This section will briefly explain functionality of few helper functions.
+This section will briefly explain the functionality of few helper functions.

 **parseShonky** - is used for testing purposes, it takes Shonky syntax files (ending with "uf"), reads it, parses it utilizing the parse function located in *Syntax.hs* and runs the compiler on the result.
 Thus,